‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 While we held our brief, but heartfelt memorial, I heard the screams and cries of our friends, enemies and other side of the window acquaintances, in our once quiet street.
 They too searched desperately for their humans.

-‘I’ve got one,’ I heard someone call three houses down.
+‘I’ve got one,’ I heard someone call from three houses down.

 I watched as the others ran to see, but knew I had to find my human.